 |Death Certificate Data|

 As you review the specific steps on how data is collected, coded, classified and interpreted, I believe you will see what I am seeing.
-The CDC’s claim about prescription opiates is at best a wild guess, built on assumptions, not science, from a system which in reality is incapable of collecting specific prescription opiate overdose data.
-And at best, can only make poorly qualified assumptions on the role prescription opiates play in opiate overdose deaths.
+The CDC’s claim about prescription opiates is at best an educated but flawed guess, built on assumptions, not science, from a system which in reality is incapable of collecting specific prescription opiate overdose data.
+Without cross referencing death certificate data with data collect through Prescription Drug Monitoring Programs, the CDC at best, can only make poorly qualified assumptions on the role prescription opiates play in opiate overdose deaths.
 I will identify key elements in this process which show how the data is hijacked from its original purpose and used to build an illegitimate case for prescription opiate overdose deaths.

 |Death Certificate Layout|

 Although states can offer their own variations, most comply with a standardized form called “U.S. STANDARD CERTIFICATE OF DEATH 2003” issued by the CDC.
 As most would agree, the most important information on a death certificate is the cause and manner of death.
 A death certificate is the only legal proof that someone has died.
 States uses it to stop social security payments, pensions and other benefits.
 Families use it to settle their affairs and insurance companies use it for determining and awarding death benefits.
 The CDC uses it to compile statistics on the leading causes of death, organized by age, gender, ethnicity, education, time and place.
 So one could say, the death certificate is likely one of the most important documents in our society.